Marko2155/EBIT/README.md

 Second, download the .cs file from the Releases page.
 Place it into the root folder of your project and if the .cs file doesn't pop up, restart Visual Studio.

-Third, reference EBIT by typing in
+Third, reference EBIT by typing in:
 ```
 using EBIT;
 ```